JoeWoodworker

 5. What do I do if my air compressor can't keep up with the venturi on my vacuum press?

-8. I've heard that Piab makes the best venturi vacuum generators because they are "multi-stage" units.
+7. I've heard that multi-stage venturi units are the best vacuum generators.
 Is that true?

 Vacuum Bagging Questions